MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-select-FnO-data.md

 The process of enabling finance and operations entities has the following steps.
 Each step is explained in the following subsections.

-1. **Enable finance and operations virtual entities in the Power Apps maker portal.** This step lets you use finance and operations entities in the Power Apps maker portal to build apps.
+1. [Enable finance and operations virtual entities in the Power Apps maker portal](#enable-finance-and-operations-virtual-tables-in-power-apps).
+This step lets you use finance and operations entities in Power Apps (make.powerapps.com) to build apps.
 You can also use them with Azure Synapse Link.
-2. **Enable change tracking for finance and operations entities.** You must complete this step to enable Azure Synapse Link to use finance and operations entities.
+2. [Enable change tracking for finance and operations entities](#enable-change-tracking-for-finance-and-operations-entities).
+You must complete this step to enable Azure Synapse Link to use finance and operations entities.

-After you've completed both steps, you can select finance and operations entities in Azure Synapse Link.
-To create Synapse Link for Dataverse in Delta Lake format, follow the steps in [Export Dataverse data in Delta Lake format](/power-apps/maker/data-platform/azure-synapse-link-delta-lake).
+After you complete both steps, you can select finance and operations entities in Azure Synapse Link.
+To create Azure Synapse Link for Dataverse in Delta lake format, follow the steps in [Export Dataverse data in Delta Lake format](/power-apps/maker/data-platform/azure-synapse-link-delta-lake).

 > [!NOTE]
 > Finance and operations entities start with the prefix **mserp\_**.

-### Enable finance and operations virtual entities in the Power Apps maker portal
+### Enable finance and operations virtual tables in Power Apps

-You must enable finance and operations entities as **virtual entities** in Dataverse.
-Makers can then use the chosen finance and operations entities to build apps, and the entities can also be used with Azure Synapse Link.
+You must enable finance and operations entities as **virtual tables** in Dataverse.
+Makers then use the chosen finance and operations entities to build apps, and the entities can also be used with Azure Synapse Link.

-To enable finance and operations entities as virtual entities, follow the steps in [Enable Microsoft Dataverse virtual entities](/dynamics365/fin-ops-core/dev-itpro/power-platform/enable-virtual-entities).
+To enable finance and operations entities as virtual tables, follow the steps in [Enable Microsoft Dataverse virtual entities](/dynamics365/fin-ops-core/dev-itpro/power-platform/enable-virtual-entities).

 > [!TIP]
 > To validate Azure Synapse Link features, you can use a few of the sample entities from the following list: